Geography of Atlanta: Extremes

 Official weather recordkeeping began in Atlanta in 1878, on the morning of October 3.
 Since then, the highest recorded temperatures at Atlanta were 106 °F on June 30, 2012; the hottest month on record is August 2007, with a mean temperature of 85.6 °F. The lowest recorded temperatures were −6 °F and −8 °F on January 20 and 21 of 1985, and −9 °F on February 13, 1899.
 There was also an official recording of −10 °F in 1985 in Marietta.
 The coldest high temperature was 7 °F, again on February 13, 1899, while, conversely, the hottest low temperature was 82 °F on August 8, 2007.

 The rainiest month ever was July 1994, when Tropical Storm Alberto dumped massive amounts of rain on parts of the state and the south metro area, bringing 17.71 in at Atlanta, over three times a normal July.
 Flooding was a major problem in those areas, and further down-state it was a major disaster.
-The driest month was October 1963 when a record dry spell occurred over the entire eastern and southern United States, leaving Atlanta with only a trace of precipitation for the entire month.
+The driest months were October 1963 and October 2024, when in both situations record dry spells occurred over the entire eastern and southern United States (except Florida peninsula), leaving Atlanta with only a trace of precipitation for the entire month.